coxmediagroup/uidev-assignment-extended/README.md

 - CSS3
 - Bootstrap framework
 - Less or Sass preprocessor
-	- You will be modifying some global variables and recompiling the bootstrap CSS files.
 - Grunt or other task-based command line build tool of your choice
-	- You will be removing all JavaScript components, not being used, and recompiling the Bootstrap JS files.
 - AngularJS or dynamic data-binding library of your choice
 - Google fonts